-The principal will immediately provide the following information, in writing, to the parents of an excluded student:
+The Principal will immediately provide the following information, in writing, to the parents of a suspended or permanently excluded student:

-- > The reason(s) for the exclusion - > The length of a fixed-term exclusion or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations about the exclusion to the governing board and how the student may be involved in this - Where there is a legal requirement for the governing board to meet to consider the reinstatement of a student, and that parents have a right to attend a meeting, be represented at a meeting (at their own expense) and to bring a friend

-Cowley International College will also notify parents by the end of the afternoon session on the day their child is excluded that for the first 5 college days of an exclusion, or until the start date of any alternative provision where this is earlier, parents are legally required to ensure that their child is not present in a public place during college hours without a good reason.
+- > The reason(s) for the suspension or permanent exclusion - > The length of a suspension or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations about the suspension or permanent exclusion to the governing board and how the student may be involved in this - Parents' (or an excluded pupil if they are 18 years or older) right to make a request to hold the meeting via the use of remote access and how and to whom to make this request - Where there is a legal requirement for the governing board to meet to consider the reinstatement of a student, and that parents have a right to attend a meeting, be represented at a meeting (at their own expense) and to bring a friend where this is earlier, parents are legally required to ensure that their child is not present in a public place during college hours without a good reason.
 Parents may be given a fixed penalty notice or prosecuted if they fail to do this.

+Cowley International College will also notify parents by the end of the afternoon session on the day their child is suspended that for the first 5 college days of a suspension, or until the start date of any alternative provision

-If alternative provision is being arranged, the following information will be included when notifying parents of an exclusion:
+If alternative provision is being arranged, the following information will be included when notifying parents of a suspension or permanent exclusion: